ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2021-10-15-developing-on-windows.md

 [MSYS2](https://msys2.org), [Git Bash on Windows](gitforwindows.org) etc.), and more.
 It was unpleasant.
 However, the ecosystem has changed for the better!

+In this blogpost, I'll share some of the steps I took to make my machine developer-friendly.

 ## Install WSL2 and get the Windows Terminal